thomas-haslwanter/scikit-kinematics/README.rst

 - vector.normalize ...
 Vector normalization
 - vector.project ...
 Projection of one vector onto another one
 - vector.GramSchmidt ...
 Gram-Schmidt orthogonalization of three points
-- vector.qrotate ...
+- vector.q_shortest_rotation ...
 Quaternion indicating the shortest rotation from one vector into another.
 - vector.rotate_vector ...
 Rotation of a vector

 Interactive Data Analysis